Focus on Africa: Gabon appoints British-born White minister of forests

 Chinese connection

-Kevazingo are enormous cathedral-sized trees some up to 200 years old with vivid red-coloured wood that is highly sought-after by Chinese for tables, doorways and decorative furniture.
+Kevazingo are a type of African rosewood, enormous cathedral-sized trees, some up to 200 years old, with a vivid red-colour that is highly sought-after by Chinese for tables, doorways and decorative furniture.

 The discovery of 200 of the containers at different locations, led to the sacking of Vice President Pierre Claver Maganga Moussavou, forestry minister Guy Bertrand Mapangou and the suspension of 13 senior civils servants.